sgjanssens/DelayTools/README.md

 S.G.
 Janssens, *On a Normalization Technique for Codimension Two Bifurcations of Equilibria of Delay Differential Equations*, Master Thesis, Utrecht University, 2010, updates and corrections via http://delayequations.net.

 ## License
-This project uses the BSD 3-Clause License.
 The license text can be found in the file LICENSE in the repository root directory.
+Also, each source file contains a license notice.